ASA 105 Coastal Navigation

 Click here to download a flyer that describes our Ocean Passage Making Class.

-ASA118 Docking Endorsement: 1 Day all on the water docking class.
-Getting that big boat into a little slip can be a daunting challenge, even for experienced sailors.
-Our ASA118 class is different from what is typically offered by other sailing schools because we teach ASA118 on a larger sailboat than most other schools.
-We feel that this class is the finest docking class available anywhere since it is taught on a similar sized sailboat (39 foot Pearson sloop) to what most students are likely to charter.
-In addition to teaching the basic theory needed to dock and undock boats, this hands-on course allows students to practice docking and casting-off maneuvers.
-We start by teaching how to steer in tight quarters in both a forward and aft direction, how to stop the boat under power in both directions, and how to do a standing turn in tight quarters.
+ASA118 Docking Endorsement: 2 Day all on the water docking class.
+Learn to get that big boat into a little slip.
+Our ASA118 docking class is unique because we teach docking on a larger 39 foot sailboat compared to most other schools, who typically utilize a 30-32 foot sailboat.
+Learning to dock a 39 foot sailboat is much harder than docking a smaller sailboat and more realistic preparation making our docking class the finest docking class available anywhere.
+On day one docking students learn how to steer in tight quarters in both a forward and aft direction, how to stop the boat under power in both directions, and how to do a standing turn in tight quarters.
 Then students learn to pull up alongside a dock, simulating a fuel dock approach.
 You will learn how to use warp lines to turn the boat using pilings.
-The rest of the class is spend learning to go head in and stern into the slip.
-By the time you finish up you are backing into a slip with other boats in close quarters.
-Class taught in Rock Hall, MD at Sailing Emporium marina.
+The rest of day one is spend learning to go head in and stern into the slip.
+By the time you finish up on day one you are backing into a slip with other boats in close quarters.
+On day two we focus on practicing what we learned on day one by students taking turns docking and undocking the boat throughout the day.
+Finally the class ends with a written test and certification.
+Class taught in Rock Hall, MD at Haven Harbor South marina.
 Class size: 3-4 typically with maximum of five students allowed.
 Minimum of 3 required to go forward.
-Students can sleep on board the boat the night prior to class or arrive by 9:00 AM the day of their class.
+Students can sleep on board the boat the night prior to the class start date for free or arrive by 9:00 AM on day one of their class.
+Students also sleep on board the evening of day one for free.
 Prerequisites: ASA101.
-Although not a prerequisite with ASA, students should have docked smaller boats prior to taking ASA118.
 We suggest you bring your entire crew since line handling is as important as maneuvers at the helm when docking.
 Price includes ASA Docking Techniques for Single Engine Boats booklet by Tom Tursi, ASA Test, and ASA Certification.
-No meals included.
-Price: $469.
+No meals included but students can sleep on the boat the evening prior to their class start date and the evening of day one.
+Price: $529.

 Give the Sailor in your life a Sailing Class: